 If you’re struggling with an addiction to opioids, something you may be worried about when you want to quit is the symptoms of withdrawal.
-You might have heard of a medication called suboxone and wonder if clinics prescribe the medication on a long-term basis.
+You might have heard of a medication called suboxone and wonder if new start clinics prescribe the medication on a long-term basis.
 Before getting clean, it’s important to know why suboxone is beneficial as well as the pros and cons of taking the medication long-term.
 No matter what you decide to do, this medication can help you begin to regain control of your life by getting clean.

 The symptoms of withdrawal from opioids can be extremely painful and uncomfortable, and the best thing you can do is get help from a treatment program.
 Suboxone is one of the best medications out there that helps people get off of opioids safely as well as comfortably.
 Depending on the severity of your addiction, you may need to do long-term suboxone maintenance, but many people are tapered off on a short-term basis as well.
 The important part about recovery is learning that the opioids are only a symptom of a much bigger problem, but treatment is going to help you address those issues.

 As you continue to abuse any substance, your body and your brain become dependent on the substance, so you need the substance in order to feel well.
 This can happen with caffeine, nicotine, alcohol and especially drugs like opioids.
 When you run out of opioids or when you decide that you want to quit, the neurotransmitters in your brain begin to misfire, and you begin to experience a wide range of symptoms that are both physical as well as psychological.
 Some of the most common symptoms of withdrawal from opioids include the following as well as more:

 - Flu-like symptoms